RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Pick a name

 The first decision is to choose a unique abbrevation for your new site.
 This will be all lower case with no spaces or underscores.
 For example FindMyPast is `fmp` and Scotlands People is `scotp`.
-Try to keep it to 10 characters or less.
+Try to keep it to 10 characters or less since this name will be part of many folder, file and class names.

 ## Use the create_new_site script to setup the files and folders for your new site